 Charles Whitaker, focusing upon the phrase in Ecclesiastes 3:7 that there is a time to tear [or rend] and a time to sew [or mend], delves into the Middle Eastern cultural practice of tearing garments as an expression of grief or despair.
 When God became up. . .

 John Reid, drawing on an example of an exhausted military medic, explores the problem of burnout with the attending symptoms of collapse, callousness, and giving up.
 The inability of solving mounting cultural and social problems despite advances in technol. . .

 Jeremiah compares studying and meditating upon God's Word to physical eating, enabling a person to receive spiritual energy, vitality, and health.

 John Ritenbaugh suggests that the people everywhere seem frazzled, distressed, and terrified as a dark, evil, sinister force seems to be engulfing the world.
 The continued angst from dealing with this continual pathogenic zeitgeist threatens to render all . . .

 Suicide is the 3rd leading cause of death among 15-24 year-olds.
 Contributory factors include depression, deteriorating family life, media glorification, and drugs.

-We all have low days on occasion, but when our despondency turns to self-pity, we have a problem.
-The "woe is me" attitude can mire us in stagnation and severely hamper our growth because self-pity is just another form of self-centeredness.
+We all have low days, but when our despondency turns to self-pity, we have a problem.
+'Woe is me' can hamper our growth because it is self-centeredness.

 Richard Ritenbaugh, continuing his excursion through the Book of Lamentations, observes that the expressions of sorrow in the Psalms far outnumber expressions of praise, indicating that the Hebrew culture has almost made the lamentation an art form.
 An org. . .